hmhobart/tchousing/README.md

 Teton County, WY GIS archives.

 Census: https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2020&layergroup=Counties+%28and+equivalent%29
-- You will need to dowload county, and road data from the census.
+- You will need to download county, and road data from the census.

 Teton County: https://www.greenwoodmap.com/tetonwy/mapserver/download/download.html?
 - You will need to download the zoning, ownership, and conservation easements packages from this archive.